VYGR Strangle Strategy

 VYGR (Voyager Therapeutics, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Voyager Therapeutics, Inc., a gene therapy company, focuses on the development of treatments and next-generation platform technologies.
-The company's lead clinical candidate is the VY-AADC, which is in open-label Phase 1 clinical trial for the treatment of Parkinson's disease.
-Its preclinical programs comprise VY-SOD102 for the treatment of amyotrophic lateral sclerosis; VY-HTT01 for Huntington's disease; VY-FXN01 for Friedreich's ataxia; and Tau program for the treatment of tauopathies, including Alzheimer's disease, progressive supranuclear palsy, and frontotemporal dementia, as well as for spinal muscular atrophy.
-The company has collaboration and license agreements with Neurocrine Biosciences, Inc., Pfizer Inc., and Novartis Pharma, A.G. for the research, development, and commercialization of adeno-associated virus gene therapy products.
-Voyager Therapeutics, Inc. was incorporated in 2013 and is headquartered in Cambridge, Massachusetts.
+Voyager Therapeutics, Inc. operates as a gene therapy company, concentrating its efforts on developing innovative treatments and pioneering advanced platform technologies.
+Its leading clinical asset, VY-AADC, is presently undergoing an open-label Phase 1 clinical trial for the management of Parkinson's disease.
+The company's preclinical portfolio is extensive, featuring VY-SOD102 for amyotrophic lateral sclerosis (ALS), VY-HTT01 for Huntington's disease, and VY-FXN01 for Friedreich's ataxia.
+Additionally, Voyager is pursuing a Tau program aimed at various tauopathies, including Alzheimer's disease, progressive supranuclear palsy, and frontotemporal dementia, alongside initiatives for spinal muscular atrophy.
+To advance its gene therapy product pipeline, the company has forged strategic collaboration and licensing agreements with key industry players such as Neurocrine Biosciences, Inc., Pfizer Inc., and Novartis Pharma, A.G.
+These partnerships cover the research, development, and commercialization of adeno-associated virus-based gene therapy products.

 What is a strangle on VYGR?